ERP for insurance:

 • Document management

-• Recurring sales and subscriptions management
+• Recurring sales and subscription management

 • Reporting capabilities